sacherjj/changelog-utils/README.md

 # changelog-utils
-Script for CI to handle CHANGELOG.md files in format of Keep A Changelog
+Script for CI to handle CHANGELOG.md files in format of [Keep A Changelog](https://keepachangelog.com/en/1.0.0/)

+No required packages.

+`./changelog_util.py --help`